apache/nuttx/configs/arduino-due/README.txt

      9  GND            GNDDetect
      10 MASTER-RESET   nReset

-   You should be able to use a 10- to 20-pin adaptr to connect a SAM-ICE debugger to the Arduino Due.
+   You should be able to use a 10- to 20-pin adapter to connect a SAM-ICE debugger to the Arduino Due.
 I have this Olimex adapter: https://www.olimex.com/Products/ARM/JTAG/ARM-JTAG-20-10/ .
 But so far I have been unable to get the get the SAM-ICE to communicate with the Due.